Skip to Content

 Seek Legal Counsel from a Skilled Orlando Birth Injury Lawyer

+Do you have questions about filing a birth injury claim in Orlando, Florida?
+If so, we encourage you to contact us promptly for more information.
 Because of the length and emotional intensity of a trial involving a gynecological or birth injury, many cases settle before trial.
 However, our team of attorneys stands ready to take your case to trial should that prove to be necessary.
-Contact our office today to speak with an Haliczer Pettis & Schwamm Orlando birth injury lawyer to discuss your options.